LibreScanner/horus-fw/README.md

 # Horus 3D Scanner Firmware

+Modified from the original firmware by Gyrobot to work with the Arduino UNO and CNC V3 Shield.

+* Motor is driven by "X" Pololu driver.
+* 12V power supply <1A to CNC V3 shield required for motor.
+* Lasers are fired by "Z.STEP and Z DIR" pins.

 This firmware is written in C.

 Derived from Grbl v0.9 by Jesús Arroyo (Mundo Reader S.L.)